 For example, one of the most popular snorkeling points on the island is the Japanese shipwreck, located only about 10 meters away from the main beach.

 Aside from this, Amed also has amazing sunrises and beautiful views of Mount Agung.
-It is also situated fairly close to two of the most visited landmarks in Bali: Lempuyang temple and Tirta Gangga water palace.
+It is situated fairly close to two of the most visited landmarks in Bali: Lempuyang Temple and Tirta Gangga Water Palace.

 Where to stay in Amed

 $ D’uma Amed Homestay has affordable rooms with amazing views of Mount Agung and the rice fields nearby.
 Ground floor rooms also have kitchenettes.

 $$ Villa Aska offers lovely two-bedroom villas with private pools, facing the ocean.
 The villas are located within walking distance of Lipeh Beach.

 $$$ The Griya Villas and Spa offers beautiful and spacious villas with private pools and kitchenettes.
 The property has 2 restaurants that serve both Balinese and international dishes.